 Dr Sam Kinsley

-Lecturer in Human Geography
+Senior Lecturer in Human Geographies

 BSc (Hons) Digital Art and Technology (University of Plymouth)

 Before lecturing at Exeter, I worked as a Research Fellow in Digital Cultures at UWE, Bristol, between 2010 and 2013.
 Between November 2009 and June 2010 I worked as an RA with the brilliant Prof. Martin Weller in the Institute of Educational Technology, at the Open University, investigating practices and rationales for digital scholarship.
 I have a PhD in Geography from the University of Bristol, for which I received a 1+3 studentship from the ESRC.
 I have served as a committee member of the RGS-IBG Digital Geographies research group.
 I have previously and variously contributed as committee member, web officer and tresurer for the RGS-IBG History and Philosophy of Geography research group between 2008-2017 and as an ordinary committee member for the RGS-IBG Social & Cultural Geography research group between 2013-2015.
 I convened the Exeter Geography human geography seminar series between 2013-2015 and served as the communications officer for the department between 2015-2019.
 I am currently supporting academic online video production in the department.